LearnWeb3DAO/Flash-Loans/README.md

 }
 ```

-Now lets try to decompose this contract and understand it a little better.
-When we declared the contract we did it like this `contract FlashLoanExample is FlashLoanSimpleReceiverBase {`, our contract is named as `FlashLoanExample` and it is inheriting a contract named as `FlashLoanSimpleReceiverBase` which is a contract from [Aave](https://github.com/aave/aave-v3-core/blob/master/contracts/flashloan/base/FlashLoanSimpleReceiverBase.sol) which you use to setup your contract as the receiver for the flash loan.
+Now let's try to decompose this contract and understand it a little better.
+When we declared the contract we did it like this `contract FlashLoanExample is FlashLoanSimpleReceiverBase {`, our contract is named `FlashLoanExample` and it is inheriting a contract named `FlashLoanSimpleReceiverBase` which is a contract from [Aave](https://github.com/aave/aave-v3-core/blob/master/contracts/flashloan/base/FlashLoanSimpleReceiverBase.sol) which you use to setup your contract as the receiver for the flash loan.

 Now after declaring the contract, if we look at the constructor, it takes in a provider of type `IPoolAddressesProvider` which is essentially the address of the `Pool Contract` we talked about in the example above wrapped around an interface of type `IPoolAddressesProvider`.
 This interface is also provided to us by Aave and can be found [here](https://github.com/aave/aave-v3-core/blob/master/contracts/interfaces/IPoolAddressesProvider.sol). `FlashLoanSimpleReceiverBase` requires this provider in its constructor.